Salvia fulgens

 Overview

-Salvia fulgens is a semi-woody, shrubby perennial in the Lamiaceae family, growing 24–36 inches (60–90 cm) tall and 18–24 inches (45–60 cm) wide with an upright, branching habit.
-Stems are square in cross-section (typical of the mint family), softly hairy, woody at the base and herbaceous above.
-Leaves are opposite, ovate, 2–4 inches (5–10 cm) long with a velvety texture, bright green above and paler beneath, with a scalloped margin and a faint sage-like scent when crushed.
-Flowers are tubular, 1.5–2 inches (4–5 cm) long, bright scarlet-red with a hooded upper lip and a projecting lower lip, borne in whorled racemes of 4–8 flowers at the stem tips.
-The vivid red colour and tubular shape are adapted for hummingbird pollination — the flower tube length matches the bill length of rufous and Anna's hummingbirds in the Pacific Northwest.
-Bloom is prolific from midsummer through the first frost.
-Native to montane pine-oak forests of central Mexico at elevations of 6,500–10,000 feet (2,000–3,000 m).
-Root-hardy to approximately 20°F (-7°C) if the crown is well-mulched and soil drains freely.
-Top growth is killed by frost but the rootstock resprouts in spring in USDA zones 8–9.
-In colder zones, treat as an annual or overwinter in a frost-free greenhouse.
+Salvia fulgens is a semi-woody, shrubby perennial in the mint family (Lamiaceae) reaching 24-36 inches (60-90 cm) tall and 18-24 inches (45-60 cm) wide with an upright, branching habit.
+Stems are square in cross-section (the standard mint family form), softly hairy, woody at the base and herbaceous above.
+Leaves are opposite, ovate, 2-4 inches (5-10 cm) long with a velvety texture, bright green above and paler beneath, with a scalloped margin and a faint sage-like scent when crushed.
+Flowers are tubular, 1.5-2 inches (4-5 cm) long, bright scarlet-red with a hooded upper lip and a projecting lower lip, borne in whorled racemes of 4-8 flowers at the stem tips.
+The vivid red colour and tubular shape match the bill length of rufous and Anna's hummingbirds in the Pacific Northwest, which are the species' primary pollinators.
+Bloom is heavy from midsummer through the first frost.
+The species is native to montane pine-oak forests of central Mexico at elevations of 6,500-10,000 feet (2,000-3,000 m).
+Plants are root-hardy to approximately 20°F (-7°C) when the crown is well-mulched and soil drains freely.
+Top growth is killed by frost but the rootstock resprouts in spring in USDA zones 8-9.
+In colder zones, the species is grown as an annual or overwintered in a frost-free greenhouse.
 Susceptible to whitefly and spider mites under glass, and to root rot in waterlogged winter soil.

 Native Range

-Salvia fulgens is native to the mountains of central Mexico, in the states of Michoacán, México, Jalisco, and Guerrero, where it grows in pine-oak forests and forest clearings at elevations of 6,500–10,000 feet (2,000–3,000 m).Suggested Uses
+Salvia fulgens is native to the mountains of central Mexico, in the states of Michoacán, México, Jalisco, and Guerrero, where the species grows in pine-oak forests and forest clearings at elevations of 6,500-10,000 feet (2,000-3,000 m).Suggested Uses

-Planted in warm, sheltered borders and against south-facing walls, spaced 18–24 inches (45–60 cm) apart.
+Planted in warm, sheltered borders and against south-facing walls, spaced 18-24 inches (45-60 cm) apart.
 The hummingbird-attracting flowers suit wildlife gardens.
-Effective in large containers (minimum 5 gallons / 19 L) on warm patios, moved under cover before frost.
-Combines with other late-summer perennials such as Agastache, Penstemon, and ornamental grasses.How to Identify
+The species grows in large containers (minimum 5 gallons / 19 L) on warm patios, moved under cover before frost.
+Combines with other late-summer perennials such as Agastache spp., Penstemon spp., and ornamental grasses.How to Identify

 Appearance